Palakkad Junction railway station

-Palakkad Junction (formerly Olavakkode Junction)(station code: PGT) is an NSG–2 category Indian railway station in Palakkad railway division of Southern Railway zone.
-It is one of the largest railway stations in Kerala state, India situated in the city of Palakkad and the second largest railway station in the district.
-Palakkad Junction is the cleanest railway station in the state of Kerala as per the survey conducted by Swachh Bharat Survey.
-Palakkad Junction serves as the major railway hub for the city of Palakkad in Kerala while the secondary hub, Palakkad Town railway station.
+Palakkad Junction (formerly Olavakkode Junction) (station code: PGT) is an NSG–2 category Indian railway station in Palakkad railway division of Southern Railway zone.
+It is one of the largest railway stations in Kerala, India, situated in the city of Palakkad.
+Palakkad Junction was declared the cleanest railway station in the state of Kerala as per a Swachh Bharat Mission survey in 2016.
+Palakkad Junction serves as the major railway hub for the city of Palakkad, while the secondary hub is Palakkad Town railway station.